Cancer is a disease in which your body’s cells grow out of control. When this abnormal cell growth starts in your nuts, it’s called testicular cancer.

 Race and ethnicity – risk is higher in the USA and Europe, and lower in Africa and Asia.

 Getting diagnosed with testicular cancer is tough.
-Make sure you get some support around you, and talk to a guide if you want to speak to someone who ‘gets it’.
+Make sure you get some support around you.
 Consider getting more than one doctor’s opinion, and then you’ll need to chat about treatment options.

 Remember, you’re not alone in this.